 The CoS Navigation Tool enables a user to select standards by visually navigating the domains, subdomains, and components of the Smart Grid.
 Click here to access SGIP’s CoS Navigation Tool.

-Users of the SGIP Catalog of Standards (CoS) should note that the standards and other documents listed in this Catalog are selected based on the technical criteria established by SGIP and is not meant to reflect an endorsement or recommendation by SGIP.
-Users should also note that although documents of the type listed can be expected to be periodically amended or revised, the versions listed in the CoS have been added at a certain point in time, and thus may or may not be the most recent versions available from the relevant developing organizations.
+Users of the SGIP Catalog of Standards (CoS) should note that the standards listed in this Catalog are selected based on the technical criteria established by SGIP and is not meant to reflect an endorsement or recommendation by SGIP.
+Users should also note that, although documents of the type listed can be expected to be periodically amended or revised, the versions listed in the CoS have been added at a certain point in time, and thus may or may not be the most recent versions available from the relevant developing organizations.
 Users of the Catalog are therefore advised in all cases to consult the appropriate website or other appropriate source of information for each developer’s documents to ascertain whether amendments, revisions or corrigendum have been issued, and should also determine for themselves what impact any such changes may have on the suitability of the changed documents to meet their individual goals.